 Worldwide.
-Whether you need to check out a possible investor in China, have someone followed in California, or have a background check on someone in Montana, Crossroads can assist.
+Whether you need to check out a possible investor in Venezuela, conduct surveillance in California, or have a background check on someone in Montana, Crossroads can assist.
 We take advantage of our membership in several elite associations of highly skilled professionals to make sure every job is completed to strict Crossroads Investigations standards.

 Crossroads Investigations is owned and operated by Marc Hurwitz, a former federal intelligence officer with experience in the Central Intelligence Agency (CIA), The White House National Security Council, and the U.S. Department of State.
 We have been named as the best Private Investigation Agency for the last seven years by the readers of the Daily Business Review.